CodyGrandt/pipeline_project/DevContainer.md

 * In order to setup the DevContainer and Docker for the first time, please refer to the README in this directory.
 *
 ## Challenges and Solutions
 * One challenge I faced in the beginning was committing my changes to GitHub.
 For some reason, the commit would just load forever and never commit.
-To solve this problem, I discovered that using the command 'git commit -m 'insertmessagehere''
+To solve this problem, I discovered that using the command `git commit -m 'insertmessagehere'`
 ## Conclusion